Crash Count for AD 61

 What is the New York State Assembly and how does it work?

 The New York State Assembly is the lower house of the state legislature.
-It passes laws, approves budgets, and represents the people of New York State.
+It passes laws, approves the state budget, and represents the people of New York in state government.

 Where does AD 61 sit politically?